-After the passing of a loved one, searching for an attorney can feel slimy.
-Trust us: It’s necessary.
+After the passing of a loved one, searching for a wrongful death attorney can feel slimy.
+Trust us: It's necessary.

 If you've had a family member or partner die because of another's negligence, you can file a wrongful death suit on his or her behalf.
 Many people consider a quickly-shrinking estate that needs to be divvied up among the heirs and think, "Man, Jerry wouldn't want us to hire a lawyer and waste all of his hard-earned money.
 We can figure this out ourselves.
 We'll just go online and research it!"

 There's only so much Googling that one can do in a situation like this.

 Additionally (presumably), all of you are grieving the loss of your loved one.
 Will you be thinking clearly enough to research all of the relevant statutory laws?
 What if there are federal laws, too?
 Are those double laws?
 Will you know all of the filing dates and be able to meet every discovery request?
 Each state has different conditions for wrongful death cases, and you will likely also be dealing with probate claims as well so you can disburse the decedent's estate to all the legal heirs.